SAP/luigi/README.md

 ## Tests

-To test that existing features still work as expected after your changes, you can run UI tests from luigi-sample-angular example.
-To run tests, start the sample application by using `npm start` command in the application folder.
+To ensure that existing features still work as expected after your changes, you can run UI tests from the 'luigi-sample-angular' example.
+Before running the tests, start the sample application by using the `npm start` command in the application folder.

 When the application is ready:

 - Run `npm run cypress:run` in the __core/examples/luigi-sample-angular__ folder to start tests in the headless browser.
 - Run `npm run cypress:open` in the __core/examples/luigi-sample-angular__ folder to start tests in the interactive mode.